-Catonsville Seido Karate provides training for self-development, self-defense, and physical fitness for adults, teens, and children.
+Catonsville Seido Karate provides training for self-development, self-defense, and physical fitness for adults of all ages, teens, and children.
 Just 15 minutes from downtown Baltimore, near UMBC and CCBC Catonsville.

 Catonsville Seido Karate